3vangelos/3vangelos.github.com/_posts/2016-01-07-environments_in_xcode.markdown

 A while ago [Futurice][futurice] published a [blog post][blog-post] on how import it is to consider different environments when developing.

 Take a moment to think which environments are important for you when your are building your iOS app.
-Having to continouusly improve apps with a huge amount of daily users and high QA standards which have to be met as soon as an app is released to a testing team, I experienced that the least amount of environments you want to have is three:
+Having to continously improve apps with a huge amount of daily users and high QA standards which have to be met as soon as an app is released to a testing team, I experienced that the least amount of environments you want to have is three:

 - __develop__ is the environment you are developing with.
-Probably you want your app to poing to a local server running on your computer.
+Probably you want your app to point to a local server running on your computer.
 Maybe you want the app to extensively log information you consider valuable and not throw any analytics data to remote servers.

 - __test__ is the version you want to give to your Q&A team.
 Now your app is pointing to a remote server, where you store all the test data.
 You are probably also interested in some kind of analytics your app is already generating during the test phase.
-Thouhg you don't want to mix this data with the data of your live version.
+Though you don't want to mix this data with the data of your live version.

 - __release__ is the version you will release to the app store.
 This app is pointing to your  production server.